HOW TO CONTROL WINDOW CONDENSATION*

 Basically you want the relative humidity in your house to be in the comfort zone of between 30 and 60 percent.
 Any less than 30 % in the air and you will find you get skin and chapped lips.
 If more than 60% and the air becomes too wet.
 The 60% is the crucial point because above this point moulds can form.

-7. FIX UP YOUR PLUMBING
+✅ 7.
+FIX UP YOUR PLUMBING

 Most leaks are caused by plumbing problems.
 You need to identify the source of the leak.
 Leaky pipes can add the humidity in your home.
 This sitting water eventually evaporates, ending up as moisture in the air.
 Repair or replace any malfunctioning pipes as soon as possible.

-8. USE CAT LITTER
+✅ 8.
+USE CAT LITTER

 Cat litter pellets are designed to absorb pet excretions, so they will also absorb moisture from the air.
 Fill an old sock with litter and place the sock on the window sill.
 Leave them to absorb any excess moisture.

-The information presented on this blog should not be considered as professional advice or a substitute for consulting relevant experts.
-Before making any purchase decisions or taking action based on the information presented here, it is strongly recommended to contact the product manufacturer directly to verify the details and ensure its suitability for your specific needs.
+The information provided in this blog is for general informational purposes only and does not constitute professional or expert advice (No Professional Advice Disclaimer).
+It should not be considered a substitute for consultation with qualified professionals.
+Before making any purchasing decisions or taking action based on the information presented here, we strongly recommend contacting the relevant manufacturer or certified expert directly to verify product suitability for your specific needs.

-By using this blog, you acknowledge and agree that Insulationgo LTD shall not be held liable for any damages, losses, or inconveniences arising from the use or reliance on the information provided herein.
-This limitation of liability applies to all users of the blog, including but not limited to visitors, readers, and subscribers.
+By using this blog, you acknowledge and agree that Insulationgo LTD shall not be liable for any damages, losses, or inconveniences resulting from the use of or reliance on the information provided.
+This limitation of liability applies to all users, including visitors, readers, and subscribers.